Retroplaya135/Videopica/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Can be used freely without permission for any type of distribution, granted that assets and project names are changes.

 ---